Equipment and adaptations to the home

 We aim to support you to live safely and as independently as possible.
 One of the ways we can do this is by providing equipment for daily living or an adaptation to your home.

-Please see the People First website for more information on:
+Please see the H&F Living Independently website for more information on:

 - wheelchair ramps and lifts